 The Commencement Fair is where graduates, who plan to participate in the Commencement ceremony, will pick up their caps and gowns, honor cords, and tickets and will complete the senior survey.

 Caps and gowns are exclusive to the bookstore.
-The bookstore will have all graduation attire available for purchase at the Commencement Fair on Main Campus and The Commencement Fair on the Frederick Campus.
+The bookstore will have cap and gowns available for purchase at the Commencement Fair starting April 10.
 All you need to know is your height and your degree!
-Gowns are sized based on height alone.
-The color of your hood is based on degree.
+Gowns are sized based on height.
+Hood color is based on degree.

-In store purchasing will begin on Monday April 13 during the Commencement Fair and continue until Commencement on Sunday May 10.
+In store Cap & Gown Purchase will begin on Monday, April 10 and continue through Commencement on Sunday, May 14.